-The annual joint awards banquet of the UNM Chapter of Sigma Xi and the Albuquerque Section of IEEE will be held May 13.
-The banquet speaker will be Dr. Dale Alverson MD, who will speak on
+The annual joint awards banquet of the UNM Chapter of Sigma Xi and the Albuquerque Section of IEEE was held May 13.
+The banquet speaker was Dr. Dale Alverson MD, who spoke on

 A Brave New World in Healthcare: A Time for Telemedicine and Health Information Technology